Importing and exporting customer lists

 - The list of tags must be wrapped in quotation marks (for example,

-- Different customer records must be separated by line breaks.
+- Different records must be separated by line breaks.